mleverance/sc_shell_lessons/01-shell-basics.md

----
-title: "Introducing the Shell"
-teaching: 5
-exercises: 0
-questions:
-- "What is a command shell and why would I use one?"
-objectives:
-- "Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs."
-- "Explain when and why command-line interfaces should be used instead of graphical interfaces."
-keypoints:
-- "Explain the steps in the shell's read-run-print cycle."
-- "Most commands take flags (options) which begin with a `-`."
-- "Identify the actual command, flags, and filenames in a command-line call."
-- "Explain the steps in the shell's read-run-print cycle."
-- "Demonstrate the use of tab completion and explain its advantages."
-keypoints:
-- "A shell is a program whose primary purpose is to read commands and run other programs."
-- "The shell's main advantages are its high action-to-keystroke ratio, its support for automating repetitive tasks, and its capacity to access networked machines."
-- "The shell's main disadvantages are its primarily textual nature and how cryptic its commands and operation can be."
----
+# The Unix Shell

-### Background
+## Background

-Before we discuss specifics about the shell, let's review four things computers do:
+At a high level, computers do four things:

--   run programs
+- Run programs,
--   store data
+- Store data,
--   communicate with each other
+- Communicate with each other, and
--   interact with us
+- Interact with us.

-The last item, interaction with us, happens in different ways
-- keyboard & mouse
-- touchscreen interfaces
-- speech recognition

-We're familiar with **graphical user interfaces** (GUI): windows, icons and pointers.
-They are easy to learn and fantastic for simple tasks where "click" translates into "do the thing I want".
-But this magic relies on
-wanting a simple set of things, and having programs that can do those things.
+They can do the last of these in many different ways, including direct brain-computer interfaces and speech recognition, using systems such as Alexa or Google Home.
+While such hardware interfaces are becoming more commonplace, most interaction is still done using screens, mice, touchpads and keyboards.
+Although most modern desktop operating systems communicate with their human users by means of windows, icons and pointers, these software technologies didn’t become widespread until the 1980s.
+Before this time, most people used *line printers.*
+These devices only allowed input and output of the letters, numbers, and punctuation found on a standard keyboard, so programming languages and software interfaces had to be designed around that constraint.

+**Let's introduce two terms.**
+Command line interface(CLI) and graphical user interface (GUI)
+- *command-line interface,* or CLI is an interface that developed from keyboard inputs
+>The heart of a CLI is a *read-evaluate-print loop,* or REPL: when the user types a command and then presses the Enter (or Return) key, the computer reads it, executes it, and prints its output in the shell window.
+The user then types another command, and so on until the user logs off.
 The shell is a **command-line interface** which is useful for complex, purpose-specific things.
 It uses a simple vocabulary of commands that are typed in by the user.

-The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
-When you type a command and press <kbd>Return</kbd> (also known as <kbd>Enter</kbd>) the shell reads your command, evaluates (or "executes") it, prints the output of your command on the screen, and waits for you to enter another command.
+- *graphical user interface,* or GUI, which has windows, icons and pointers.
+They are easy to learn and fantastic for simple tasks where "click" translates into "do the thing I want".
+It relies on wanting a simple set of things, and having programs that can do those things.

 ### The Shell
 The Shell is a program which runs other programs rather than doing calculations itself.
 The most popular Unix shell is Bash, (the Bourne Again SHell ---